In this guide, I want to show you 18 easy ways to smash your English speaking!

 - Writing the word down

-All of these stages help you to remember the new words and then you are able to use them in your spoken English later on.
+These stages help you remember the new words and then you can use them in your spoken English later on.

 Try to build this as a habit.

 Tell yourself — every time I read or hear a new word, I will take out my notebook and make a note of it.

 Make it into a habit and it will become second nature.
 You will start doing this without thinking about it.

 Yes, it is hard to do at the beginning.

 Yes, it is very inconvenient.